 Canada and Luxembourg's long-standing friendship has also resulted in a strong economic and trade partnership.

 In 2014, Canada's exports to Luxembourg totaled CAD 93 million.
 During the same period, Canada's imports from Luxembourg reached CAD 164.2 million.
-In 2010, Belgium-Luxembourg was the 12th export destination of Canada’s trade in services with CAD 822 million and Belgium-Luxembourg ranked at the 18th position regarding services imports for an amount of CAD 685 million.
+In 2014, Belgium and Luxembourg together was the 14th export destination of Canada’s trade in services with CAD 892 million and Belgium-Luxembourg ranked at the 19th position regarding services imports for an amount of CAD 770 million.

 On the other hand, Canada's investment in Luxembourg reached CAD 31.14 billion in 2014 and ranks at the worldwide fifth position for direct Canadian investment abroad.
 Canada and Luxembourg also enjoy a thriving investment relationship built on natural synergies in our high-performing sectors.
 Luxembourg's cumulative direct investment in Canada amounts to CAD 53.61 billion in 2014, making Luxembourg the 3rd most important source of foreign direct investment in Canada overall.

 The Grand Duchy’s trade mission to Canada in May 2012 generated bilateral innovation agreements in the life sciences and earth observation sectors.